 They have spoken of molestation, abuse, parental divorce, illness, and misery at home.
-The number one issue I have dealt with is beliefs of ugliness and why am I not good enough.
+The number one issue I have dealt with is, "my beliefs of ugliness and why am I not good enough."
 The latter is not so typical as the former never the less, it is all very stressful, wouldn't you agree?

 When I talk to the youth about lack of self-confidence due to feeling ugly, or feeling not good enough I tell them stuff like, you are the boss of you, you are the only thinker of your thoughts, and so you gotta be the boss of your thoughts and you gotta think better thoughts.
 I tell them to stop thinking that they are not good enough and I teach them affirmations, and how to use them.
 An affirmation like, I am good enough!

 We search for evidence that they are good enough, and we search for evidence that their beliefs are unreasonable.
 For example, I tell them to notice everyone around them for a day or even a week and notice how unique everyone is.
 Some people are fatter, some people are skinnier, some people are uglier, and some people are prettier.